Commit451/Reptar/README.md

         }
     });
 ```
-Similarly, you can use `ResponseFunction` in replacement of `Function` to easily `flatMap` a result without needing to worry about checking `.isSuccessful()` on the result.
+Similarly, you can use `ResponseFunction` in replacement of `Function` to easily `flatMap` a optional without needing to worry about checking `.isSuccessful()` on the optional.

 # Kotlin Usage
 Kotlin extensions allow for easy composition of Single and Observable for Android: